Do You Have an Obese Dog? 5 Reasons Behind the Pet Obesity Epidemic

-Obese dogs: At the heart of the family home
+1. The Obese Dog: At the heart of the family home

 Dogs are cherished members of the family.
 They are no longer relegated to the backyard or the kennel with a bone.
 Instead most dogs live an indoor lifestyle and are fully integrated into the family unit.

-This shift in dynamics has opened a myriad of opportunities for canine weight gain.
-Namely, by increased calorific intake.
-Much of this intake can be seen as incidental as it often does not register with pet owners.
-Licking up spills, hoovering up dropped food, the quick deliverance of off-cuts and tidbits during meal time preparation and being fed left-overs and table scraps, to name a few.
-These quickly tally towards a dog’s daily calorific intake requirement.
+This shift in dynamics has opened a myriad of opportunities for pet obesity.
+Licking up spills, hoovering up dropped food, the quick deliverance of off-cuts and tidbits during meal time preparation and being fed left-overs and table scraps quickly tally towards a dog’s daily calorie intake.

 Add children into the mix and the effect can be quadrupled!
-These walking, talking- food delivery and spillage machines are many a fat dog’s best friend!
+These walking, talking food delivery and spillage machines can soon turn your family pooch into a fat dog.